 Types of home loan by interest type

-The most common types of home loans that people would know about are variable rate home loans or fixed rate home loans – but there are many more options than that.
-Check out the following options when considering what would best suit your home purchase:
+The most common types of home loans are variable rate home loans and fixed rate home loans – but there are more options:

 Floating rate home loan